jaimegarciasdr9/TFG/README.md

-# Aplicación de los modelos predictivos ARIMA y Redes Neuronales Recurrentes (RNN) para predecir pensiones
+# Application of ARIMA predictive models and Recurrent Neural Networks (RNN) for pension forecasting
-TFG - Predicción de pensiones
+TFG - Predictive models for the Spanish pension system in the short and medium term.